 The first time I had a sense of what a 19th-century phantasmagoria would really have been like was the Gothic Nightmares show at Tate Britain in 2006, which included not only Fuseli’s iconic Nightmare, but a special darkened room with a slide show projected on the walls, and suitably ghastly sound effects.
-That experience stayed with me, and when I came to write The Pierced Heart, it was the inspiration for the second of the two narratives in the book, in which the narrator is a young girl called Lucy, the daughter and assistant to the proprietor of a famous phantasmagoria show.
+That experience stayed with me, and when I came to write The London Vampire, it was the inspiration for the second of the two narratives in the book, in which the narrator is a young girl called Lucy, the daughter and assistant to the proprietor of a famous phantasmagoria show.

 My ‘Professor de Caus’ is an invention, of course, but the man I have as his mentor, Étienne-Gaspard Robertson, was only too real, even if his stock-in-trade was the practice of illusion.
 Like some of his fellow practitioners, he had studied science, especially optics, and employed that knowledge to create the show he began to stage in Paris in the late 1790s.
 It was not the first or the last phantasmagoria, but it was one of the most astounding, and most successful.
 Coming so soon on the heels of a real political Terror, Robertson purveyed the pleasures of artificial terror, using the most advanced scientific techniques to bring to life a whole series of mythical monsters and pagan phantoms, as well as the ghosts of historical figures, like a headless Danton.